sindrebroch/ha-flexit/README.md

 ```

 PS: This will log various details, including all HTTP-requests for the Flexit-integration to your home-assistant.log.
 This includes your username and password in cleartext in your Token-requests.

+Have started work on diagnostics.
+This will be expanded on in the future as it is more clear what is needed to include to resolve issues.
+To download diagnostics, go into your device and press DOWNLOAD DIAGNOSTICS.
+This downloads a txt-file you can post in you issue.
+All sensitive data should be redacted here, so no need to worry, but you can inspect it if you want.